 The Compact went on sale in September 2005.
 It features fiber-optic sights and a clear 10-shot magazine as standard.
-This easy-to-carry rifle weighs a comfortable 4.5 pounds and is extremely popular with hikers and survivalist.
+This easy-to-carry rifle weighs a comfortable 4.5 pounds and is extremely popular with hikers and survivalists.

 The 10/22 got the tactical treatment relatively late – not until 2009.
 The Ruger 10/22 Tactical model combines the 16.12-inch barrel of the 10/22 Compact with a removable flash suppressor borrowed from the Ruger SR-556 Mini-14 Rifle.
 The factory ½ x 28-thread barrel offers the ability to attach an assortment of muzzle accessories, including silencers.

-It comes with a full-size black synthetic stock featuring a 13.5″ length of pull.
+It comes with a full-sized black synthetic stock featuring a 13.5″ length of pull.
 The Tactical model is shipped without iron sights.
 However, it has a 3/8″ aluminum scope base that will accept either Weaver style or tip-off rings.